NEW USDA MEAL PATTERN & NUTRITIONAL STANDARDS

-First Lady Michelle Obama has announced the new USDA School Meal Pattern and Nutritional Standards.
-These new standards require that school lunches provide more fresh fruits, vegetables, whole grains, low-fat and fa-free milk, and reduce the sodium and fat content of meals, all within a set number of calories.
+First Lady Michelle Obama announced the USDA School Meal Pattern and Nutritional Standards.
+These standards require that school lunches provide more fresh fruits, vegetables, whole grains, low-fat and fat-free milk, and reduce the sodium and fat content of meals, all within a set number of calories.

 The new requirements include: